-For over three decades, this mid-19th century guesthouse and restaurant has been managed by the Knechtle family, with the second generation taking over in 2014.
+For over three decades, this mid-19th century guesthouse and restaurant has been managed by the Knechtle family.
+The second generation taking over in 2014.
 Due to the increasing number of visitors, it stopped accepting overnight guests last year.
 Now, this week comes the announcement that the family’s last day of managing the Äscher restaurant is November 1, 2018.

 Our visit to Switzerland’s “Destination of a Lifetime”

-How to get there: You can hike up from the bottom, starting from the Wasserauen station, from where you have the choice of several routes.
+How to get there.
+You can hike up from the bottom, starting from the Wasserauen station.
+From this point, you have the choice of several routes.
 Since we had our young children along, we decided on the easy route.
 First we took about a 15-minute ride on the Wasserauen-Ebenalp cable car up to the top.
 Then, we had a 15-minute walk down to the Äscher restaurant.

 As we grabbed one of the few remaining open tables outside, some of which already had signs declaring them as “Reserved,” I considered ordering a classic Swiss rösti for my second breakfast.
 Instead, I opted for something sweet, as I usually do.
 The waitress brought me an oval plate with a large rectangle of Schlorzifladen with whipped cream.
-This delicious tart has three layers—starting with the pastry, followed by a filling made with dried pears and then topped with a creamy flan-like layer.
-With some hot coffee and a spectacular view, we really had a wonderful visit to the Äscher restaurant that will not be forgotten.
+This delicious tart has three layers.
+It starts with the pastry, followed by a filling made with dried pears and then a creamy flan-like layer.
+With some hot coffee and a spectacular view, we really had a wonderful visit to the Äscher restaurant.
+It will not be forgotten.

 Under New Management in 2019